schoero/eslint-plugin-readable-tailwind/docs/rules/no-unnecessary-whitespace.md

 # Disallow unnecessary whitespace in tailwind classes (`readable-tailwind/no-unnecessary-whitespace`)

+💼⚠️ This rule is enabled in the `recommended-error` config.
+This rule _warns_ in the `recommended-warn` config.

 🔧 This rule is automatically fixable by the [`--fix` CLI option](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix).

 <!-- end auto-generated rule header -->